Emory Law Archives and Manuscripts

 This collection is open to researchers.
 The papers of Jonas B. Robitscher J.D., M.D.
 (1920-1981) consist primarily of Robitscher’s professional papers from 1967-1981.
 Professor Robitscher was the author of The Powers of Psychiatry (1980), an exhaustive examination of the power that psychiatrists once held within the criminal justice system.
 With his intelligent, critical, and controversial assessment of his own profession, Jonas Robitscher became a much-needed advocate and crusader for those with little or no voice within the criminal justice system.

 Included in the collection are numerous drafts of writings and lectures, as well as personal and professional correspondence and photographs.
-The Emory Finding Aid for the collection can be found HERE.

 This collection is open to researchers.
 Born in Atlanta, Georgia in 1928, Marjorie Clark Thurman enrolled at Emory University in 1945 at the age of 17; after graduating from Emory she attended the Atlanta Law School and earned her Master's degree in 1949.
 In 1954, Thurman became an associate at the firm of Leachman, King, Thurman & Marshall, the first all-female law firm in Georgia.
 Thurman also served in several prominent positions in the Georgia Democratic Party including Democratic National Committeewoman appointed by Governor Carl Sanders in 1963, and Chairman of the Georgia Democratic Party in 1974.
 During her tenure a number of modernizing initiatives took place including the creation of an affirmative action committee and adoption of the first state party charter.
 The collection consists of campaign files, correspondence, personal material, and papers related to the Georgia Democratic Party in the 1960s-1970s.
-The Emory Finding Aid for the collection can be found HERE.